 The Department for Business, Energy and Industrial Strategy (BEIS) have funded Nottingham City Council and Anthesis to take forward enhancements to the online SCATTER tool.

-This includes the launch of SCATTER's Pathways functionality.
-A Beta version of Phase 2 has now been launched free of charge to councils in the UK.
+This includes the full launch of SCATTER's Pathways functionality which is now online free of charge to councils in the UK.
 We are keen to receive feedback from councils using the tool during the beta release in order to improve the tool.

 The development of SCATTER provides a great opportunity to support a range of Local Authorities in taking their first steps along the journey to becoming carbon neutral, a journey which Nottingham City Council are also on.
 We’re really pleased to be part of the next phase of the project, aiming to increase the usability and accessibility of this free-to-use resource.
 We hope that SCATTER, with its city/regional inventory, carbon budget, reporting outputs and emission reduction pathway scenarios, will help support ambitious carbon reduction objectives around the country, such as Nottingham’s own aim to be carbon neutral by 2028.

 Working out what actions will have the greatest impact as cities and city-regions look to reduce carbon emissions is a complex task.
 Turning those actions into a workable plan that is broadly supported by stakeholders is equally challenging.
 This is where SCATTER comes in, simplifying the measurement of emissions, helping cities to model scenarios, set reduction targets and take action.

 In December 2018, Matt Rooney spoke to the BBC's 'Beyond Today' team on Manchester's carbon neutral ambitions.
 Listen to the podcast here - Can Manchester save the planet?